Matènwa Community School

 A Mission to Multiply

-These five leaders are now heading back to the North with a clear mission: to train other teachers across multiple schools in the Fort-Liberté area.
+Theophane, Bernard, and Guinson are now heading back to the North with a massive mission: to train teachers in 82 public schools.
 This is exactly why the Institute for Learning exists.
-We are a national training hub where the "Matènwa Method" is shared, refined, and then exported to transform schools across the country.
+We have become a national training hub where our methods are shared, refined, and then exported to transform schools nationwide.
+We are proud to serve as a beacon for a less violent future across Haiti—one that starts with how we treat and teach our children.

 Peace,